[Updated on December 11, 2024 after the release of the inflation number for November 2024. The next update will be on January 15, 2025.]

 3.4x Standard | Single: >= $500,000 Married Filing Jointly: >= $750,000 Married Filing Separately >= $392,000 | Single: >= $500,000 Married Filing Jointly: >= $750,000 Married Filing Separately >= $391,000 |

-Higher inflation raises the IRMAA brackets in general, except for the 3.2x standard for married filing separately, which puts more people married filing separately with a high income into the 3.4x standard bracket.
+Higher inflation raises the IRMAA brackets in general, except for the 3.2x standard for married filing separately, which goes down with inflation and puts more people married filing separately with a high income into the 3.4x standard bracket.

 Because the formula compares the average of 12 monthly CPI numbers over the average of 12 monthly CPI numbers in a base period, even if prices stay the same in the following months, the average of the next 12 months will still be higher than the average in the previous 12 months.